krisrs1128/glacier_mapping/README.md

 ## Overview
 The goal of this project is to use computer vision to automatically segment debris and ice glaciers from satellite images

-## Data Description
+### Data Description
-Raw training data are 12 channel sentinel-2 tiff images from the Hindu-Kush-Himalayan region.
+Raw training data are 7000x7000px 12 channel sentinel-2 tiff images from the Hindu-Kush-Himalayan region.
 We consider the region of Bhutan and Nepal.
 Shapefile labels of the glaciers are provided by [ICIMOD](www.icimod.org)

-## Azure Cluster
+## Usage
+### Data Preprocessing:
+1. Tiling: We slice the 7000x7000 input tiffs into 512x512 tiles.
+The resulting tiles along with corresponding shapefile labels are stored
+2. Transformation: For easy processing, we convert the input image and labels into multi-dimensional numpy ``.npy`` files.
+3. Masking: The input shapefiles are transformed into masks.
+The masks are needed for use as labels.
+This involves transforming the label as multi-channel images with each channel representing a label class ie. 0 - Glacier, 1 debris etc
+4.

 ### Setup